If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 What a great walk.
 This was the one of the best parts of my visit to London.
 Declan McHugh could recite a soup recipe and make it fascinating!

 Declan obviously knows his stuff-well researched both in terms of history and the lay of the land.
 My college aged son said it was the best thing he did here in London.
 What I particularly enjoyed (and creeped me out) was not the recitation of bloody and murderous events, but rather the psychological examination of various characters which led to some self examination as well.
 I also liked that he allowed/encouraged us to "feel" certain locations, employing a sixth sense.
 Spooky!
 I liked it so much I also went on his Shakespeare Walk as well.
 Highly recommended.

-For almost 4 years now ‘The Blood and Tears Walk’ has been reviewed on Tripadvisor - the world’s biggest and most important independent review site - and the tour has received nearly 200 reviews in that time.
-Hundreds, if not thousands, of people have attended the tour due to the excellent reviews.
-Of the 191 reviews I have received so far over the entire period, 80% have been 5-Star and a further 11% have been 4-Star.
+For about 8 years now ‘The Blood and Tears Walk’ has been reviewed on Tripadvisor - the world’s biggest and most important independent review site - and the tour has received over 400 reviews in that time.
+Thousands of people have attended the tour due to the excellent reviews.
+Of the 404 reviews I have received so far over the entire period, 76% have been 5-Star and a further 12% have been 4-Star.
 To get such acclaim is very satisfying and motivating for me.

 I thought you might like to see the highlights of what the last 10 reviewers said about the tour on TripAdvisor.
 In fact the last 10 reviewers all gave the tour 5 stars, an achievement in itself.

 “Great tour” – “fantastic…amazing stories…we didn’t want it to end.”

 “Great Tour – Best Guide Ever!” – “super interesting…Declan is a wonderful guide…wonderful tour”.